tuxxi/OpenBurn-old/README.md

 - OpenBurn will additionally calculate thrust and total impulse for the motor using the isentropic flow models, accounting for two-phase flow, skin friction, and divergent shape losses in the nozzle expansion cone.
 - Support for many different units
 - Animated cross section view of the motor burn
+- Mass flux at any point in the chamber

 ### OpenBurn Design
 ![OpenBurn main screen](https://i.imgur.com/afWFBhU.png)